 Downward trends in mortality (cancer death rates) are the gold standard for evidence of progress against cancer.

 14 of the 20 most common cancers in women showed decreases in mortality: leukemia, myeloma, melanoma of the skin, non-Hodgkin lymphoma, and cancers of the urinary bladder, breast, cervix, colon/rectum, esophagus, gallbladder, kidney and renal pelvis, lung and bronchus, ovary, and stomach.
-Melanoma had the greatest decrease in mortality.
-Uterus, liver, brain and ONS, soft tissue including heart, and pancreas showed increases in mortality for women between 2013-2017.
+Melanoma and lung had the greatest decrease in mortality.
+Uterus, liver and intrahepatic bile duct, brain and ONS, pancreas, and soft tissue including heart showed increases in mortality for women between 2014-2018.

-Rates of New Cancer
+Rates of New Cancers

-Incidence rates decreased for five cancers among males between 2012 and 2016: lung and bronchus, larynx, urinary bladder, colon and rectum, and brain and ONS.
-However, incidence rates increased for five cancers: Liver and intrahepatic bile duct, melanoma of the skin, kidney and renal pelvis, oral cavity and pharynx, and pancreas.
+Incidence rates decreased for six cancers among males between 2013 and 2017: lung and bronchus, larynx, urinary bladder, colon and rectum, stomach, and brain and ONS.
+However, incidence rates increased for five cancers: testis, melanoma of the skin, kidney and renal pelvis, oral cavity and pharynx, and pancreas.

-Among children aged 0-14, the incidence rate for all cancer sites combined was 16.8 cases per 100,000 persons.
+Among children aged 0-14, the incidence rate for all cancer sites combined was 16.8 cases per 100,000 persons between 2013 and 2017.

-The most common cancer types among children included leukemia, brain and other nervous system, and lymphoma, with increasing trends for all three from 2001-2016.
+The most common cancer types among children included leukemia, brain and other nervous system, and lymphoma, with increasing trends for all three from 2001-2017.